To perform operations on a Kubernetes cluster, you must have appropriate permissions to access the cluster.

 - Following the instructions in Downloading a kubeconfig File to Enable Cluster Access to obtain their own copy of the cluster's kubeconfig file.
 If the file does not have the expected default name and location of

 $HOME/.kube/config, the developer will also have to set the KUBECONFIG environment variable to point to the file.
+Note that the developer must download their own kubeconfig file.
+They cannot access a cluster using a kubeconfig file that you (or a different user) downloaded.

 Using kubectl to see details of the pods by entering: